-- EP336 Apprentices who have their apprenticeship agreement terminated by reason of redundancy, on or after 15 October 2020, and who, on the day of dismissal, are within six months of the final day of the practical period, OR they have completed at least 75% of the practical period specified in the apprenticeship agreement, may continue their apprenticeship training without being employed under an apprenticeship agreement (see paragraph EP31.2.1).
-In these circumstances: - EP336.1 You can continue to deliver the apprenticeship's training as long as all the remaining elements, including the end-point assessment, can be successfully delivered and the apprentice wishes to continue training with an organisation that they no longer work for. - EP336.2 We will fund 100% of the remaining costs of the total price up to the funding band maximum. - EP336.3 You must record the change in employment status in the ILR and you must stop payments from your apprenticeship service account, including where the apprenticeship is funded by a transfer.
-These dates must match the date the apprentice's apprenticeship agreement was terminated. - EP336.4 You must retain evidence of the apprentice's redundancy in the evidence pack. - EP336.5 You must support the apprentice through to the end of the apprenticeship, including any assessment.
+- P306 Apprentices who have their apprenticeship agreement terminated by reason of redundancy, on or after 15 October 2020 and who, on the day of dismissal, are within six months of the final day of the practical period OR they have completed at least 75% of the practical period specified in the apprenticeship agreement, may continue their apprenticeship training without being employed under an apprenticeship agreement (see paragraph P32.2.1).
+In these circumstances: - P306.1 You can continue to deliver the apprenticeship's training as long as all the remaining elements, including the end-point assessment, can be successfully delivered. - P306.2 We will fund 100% of the remaining costs of the price negotiated between you and the employer up to the funding band maximum. - P306.3 You must record the change in employment status in the ILR and, where applicable, the employer must stop payments from their apprenticeship service account, including where the apprenticeship is funded by a transfer.
+These dates must match the date the apprentice's apprenticeship agreement was terminated.

-- EP336.6 You must have evidence that you have made reasonable efforts to find the apprentice a new employer. - EP336.7 If the apprentice finds a new employer, then the new employer assumes all outstanding liabilities and benefits from that point.
-It would be the responsibility of the new employer to secure a new training provider for the apprentice, should both parties wish to continue with the apprenticeship programme. - EP336.8 If the apprentice takes a job with an employer which is not related to their apprenticeship, we will continue to fund them as per paragraph EP336.2.
+- P306.4 You must retain evidence of the apprentice's redundancy in the evidence pack. - P306.5 You must support the apprentice through to the end of the apprenticeship, including any assessment. - P306.6 You must have evidence that you have made reasonable efforts to find the apprentice a new employer. - P306.7 If the apprentice finds a new employer where they can complete their apprenticeship, then the new employer assumes all outstanding liabilities and benefits from that point.
+You must negotiate a new price, if required, with the new employer and input this on the ILR. - P306.8 If the apprentice takes a job with an employer which is not related to their apprenticeship, we will continue to fund them as per paragraph P306.2.